vero-a/Luxury-Western-Resort/README.md

 Luxury Western Resort is a Portfolio Project.
-Tech used: React JS & Tailwind
+Tech used: React JS & Tailwind# luxury-resort-project